Lady Gaga Live at Roseland Ballroom: Development and inspiration

 Thematically, both the stage set up and the wardrobe consisted of many roses and was an homage to the venue and the name "Roseland".
 Starting from arriving to the concert hall in a nude bodysuit and mask, embellished with red roses, the outfits worn on the stage included Gaga's characteristic attire from her previous live performances.
 One dress consisted of purple-colored hot pants, fishnets, and a mask, all covered with purple roses, along with a metallic purple jacket.
 Photographer Terry Richardson took photos of the backstage activities which revealed that a second purple jacket was also worn by Gaga and it was bejeweled and emblazoned with the word "Gaga" on the rear side.
 The instruments used by the singer, such as a keyboard, was also decked similarly with red roses.
 Another dress included shoulder spikes reminiscent of the singer's attire during her first studio album era, coupled with a hat made of black roses.
 A green colored wig was also worn by Gaga which she had introduced during the Artpop era.
 Gaga's vocal coach Don Lawrence, who began working with her when she was 13, assisted her before each show, either by being present there or through phone.
 Gaga practiced her vocal warm-ups one hour prior to the start of each show.

 The stage was created to embody the New York City fire escapes making it multi-leveled and comparable to the self-titled album cover by rock band Grateful Dead.
 It had a large red curtain to hide it from the audience and was similarly decked with roses.
 A rose-draped ladder was placed at the left side of the stage which helped Gaga climb the mezzanine floors.
 A catwalk was constructed behind the stage, which was lined with more roses, and her dancers performed on them.
 A piano was placed in front of a window representing Gaga's old apartment in New York City.
-The Lower East Side of New York was represented by the replica of a F train carriage on the auxiliary platform of Roseland named as the "Artpop Zone", decked with neon lights and spelling out "176 Stanton Street", Gaga's old address.
+The Lower East Side was represented by the replica of a F train carriage on the auxiliary platform of Roseland named as the "Artpop Zone", decked with neon lights and spelling out "176 Stanton Street", Gaga's old address.
 A confetti cannon was also kept for the performance of "Applause" and the giant disco ball of the venue was used.